Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia.

-The Waldo was renowned as one of the most architecturally ornate hotels in the state, and contained a 47-foot by 56-foot lobby that contained a mosaic tiled floor, surrounded by wrap-around balconies on the second and third levels, accessible via a 11-foot-wide marble grand staircase.7
+The Waldo was renowned as one of the most architecturally ornate hotels in the state, featuring a 47-foot by 56-foot lobby with a mosaic tiled floor surrounded by wrap-around balconies on the second and third levels, and accessible via a 11-foot-wide marble grand staircase.7

 Goff, a millionaire lawyer and businessman, had served as a member of Congress, Secretary of the Navy during the Hayes administration, an attorney and a federal appellate judge.3 When he died in 1920, the hotel was passed onto his sons, Guy D. Goff and Waldo Goff.7

 The just-accredited college had first entered Clarksburg in 1958 with a small building donated by Darwin M. Davis at 917 West Pike Street.
-In 1965, Salem College began leasing the Carmichael Auditorium on North Sixth Street for a gymnasium, and a year later, the college purchased the property, including the Mitchell Building on the northwest corner of Sixth Street and Hewes Avenue.
+In 1965, Salem College began leasing the Carmichael Auditorium on North Sixth Street for a gymnasium, and in 1966, the college purchased the Carmichael and the Mitchell Building on the northwest corner of Sixth Street and Hewes Avenue.
 The Mitchell Building was rebuilt to serve as the science department, with the basement of the Carmichael Building used as classroom space.
 The first floor of the Carmichael Building served as a library.

 Salem College stopped using the Waldo Hotel in December 1969.8